Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Vermont

 |---|---|

-40 Vermont Heating Oil Companies Serving The Community With 92,108,924.062 gallons of number two heating oil delivered to Vermont homeowners during this past winter, the Vermont community looks to its 40 oil companies to keep warm throughout the winter.
+With 92,108,924 gallons of oil delivered to Vermont homes the last heating season, the Vermont community relies on its 41 oil companies to keep warm throughout the winter.
 Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Vermont, two of the closest terminals are Sprague in Newington, NH and Apex in Rensselaer, NY.
-Then, the truck delivers the oil to residences and companies throughout Vermont and the surrounding area.
+Then, the truck delivers the fuel oil to homes and businesses throughout Vermont and the surrounding vicinity.

 Vermont Heating Oil Prices FAQs